eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials, navigates #FA, navigates to the detail account info from the landing page for a mortgage serviced by RoundPoint Mortgage.
+This is a Playwright driver that logs in using provided credentials, navigates MFA, navigates to the detail account info from the landing page for a mortgage serviced by RoundPoint Mortgage.

-> ✔️ Driver supports handling of #FA
+> ✔️ Driver supports handling of MFA

 ### Example Usage